-I, , as a student enrolled in the West Virginia University Hospitals MRI Education Program acknowledge the following:

-- 1. I have received a copy of the Simulated Exam Policy. - 2.
-I understand the procedures and practices inherent in simulated exams and the essential use of imaging subjects in the clinical education process. - 3.
-I have been given the opportunity to ask questions and seek clarification on all aspects relative to the simulated exam and my voluntary participation as an imaging subject. - 4.
-I understand that my participation as an imaging subject is strictly voluntary and that my refusal to participate does not negatively affect my clinical grades and/or evaluations. - 5.
-I understand should a situation arise in which I feel uncomfortable, I reserve the right to decline participation regardless of my indicated choice on this authorization form.

-Therefore, in consideration of the aforementioned criteria:

-I agree to voluntarily participate as an imaging subject during simulated exams while I am enrolled in the MRI program at WVUH with no exceptions.

-☐ I agree to voluntarily participate as an imaging subject during simulated exams while I am enrolled in the MRI program at WVUH with the following exceptions.
-Please list:

-I do not wish to participate as an imaging subject during simulated exams while I am enrolled in the MRI program at WVUH.
+I, , as a student enrolled in the West Virginia University Hospitals MRI Education Program acknowledge the following: 1.
+I have received a copy of the Simulated Exam Policy.
+2. I understand the procedures and practices inherent in simulated exams and the essential use of imaging subjects in the clinical education process.
+3. I have been given the opportunity to ask questions and seek clarification on all aspects relative to the simulated exam and my voluntary participation as an imaging subject.
+4. I understand that my participation as an imaging subject is strictly voluntary and that my refusal to participate does not negatively affect my clinical grades and/or evaluations.
+5. I understand should a situation arise in which I feel uncomfortable, I reserve the right to decline participation regardless of my indicated choice on this authorization form.
+Therefore, in consideration of the aforementioned criteria: I agree to voluntarily participate as an imaging subject during simulated exams while I n enrolled in the MRI program at WVUH with no exceptions. ar I agree to voluntarily participate as an imaging subject during simulated exams while I n enrolled in the MRI program at WVUH with the following exceptions.
+Please list: er I do not wish to participate as an imaging subject during simulated exams while I am prolled in the MRI program at WVUH.
+G. 1 nt Signatura: tiida nt Namature: